 Over the past two and a half decades, the Angus operation grew as the ranch grew, utilizing artificial insemination from the beginning to service our best heifers and field-tested cows yielding a herd with the proven ability to gain weight efficiently, produce highly sought carcass configurations, have excellent pedigrees, and cows with a pleasant disposition easily adaptable to surviving the harsh and challenging Minnesota winters.

 We have been in transition the past few years cutting back on the number of commercial cows and concentrating more on the registered herd, which consists of 120 registered cows with 45 commercial still remaining.
 The commercial herd with their larger frames was the ticket to 700 lbs.calves every fall.

 There will be a real nice selection of yearling bulls and heifers for sale starting the latter part of January 2017.
 A.I.sires represented are: JMB Traction 292, Hoover Elation M123, Hoover Dam, AAR Ten X 7008, Sitz Rainmaker 11127, and herd sires out of TC Tycoon, Koupals B&B Identity, Connealy Shrek 4242, and Ten X.

 All I can say is sometimes in life you get lucky.
-The genetic choices we made in the past are putting pounds on the ground today.
+The genetic choices we made in the past have put pounds on the ground today.
 Everyone is welcome to stop by the farm anytime to view the operation and see how the animals are raised.
 To see the dams and sires goes a long way in defining the selection.

 At White Pine Angus Ranch, we pride ourselves on consistently offering breeding cattle with the finest combination of balanced E.P.D.s and humanely treated animals.